KNMohamed/BuildingEscapeGame/README.md

-Building Escape Game
+# Building Escape Game

-Rules:
-Use your surrounding to find your way out of a confined room.
+Find your way out of an eclosed room by utilising your surrounding in this fun, interactive puzzle game.